NX-AI/tirex/inference/README.md

 Start the docker container as explained in the HTTP API section.

 To connect the MCP to a tool like Claude Desktop, follow their [guide](https://modelcontextprotocol.io/docs/develop/connect-local-servers).
-The following line has to be added to the `claude_desktop_config.json`:
+The following `tirex` line has to be added to the `claude_desktop_config.json` under `mcpServers`:
 ```json
 {
   "mcpServers": {